brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-03.md

 her voice softened by the odd euphoria that seemed to come over her when she talked of Dark Lords.

-*"Grindelwald turned the world on its head.
+"*Grindelwald turned the world on its head.
 No one had done the sort of magics he did, not for hundreds of years at least, and he was so very*young*!
 Officially, his reign of terror didn't start until he was twenty, but others believe it truly began with his expulsion from